FARLY7/game-pong/README.md

 - Computer "AI" in single player mode.
 - Scoreboard.
 - Pong audio played when ball collides with the paddle.
+- Ability to influence the direction of the ball depending on where it hits the paddle.
+The closer the ball hits the center of the paddle, the more it will leave in a direction perpendicular to the paddle's surface.
+If the ball hits closer to the edge of the paddle, it will leave the paddle at a more aggressive angle in the direction of the side struck.
 - The speed of the ball increases with every surface it collides with.
-- Ability to influence the direction of the ball depending on where it hits the paddle.
-The further toward the end of the paddle the ball hits, the more aggressive of an angle the ball will leave the paddle.
 - Live computer vs computer background game during menu screen.

 ## Controls